tylert88/React-Todo-List/README.md

-# The 2017 React Development Starter Guide
+# Sample TODO App made with React
 ## Sample Application

-This is the sample app of the tutorial __The 2017 React Development Starter Guide__ available on [CodingTheSmartWay.com](http://codingthesmartway.com/).
+This is the sample TODO app

-## Online Course
-Check out the online course: [The Complete React Web App Developer Course](http://codingthesmartway.com/courses/react-complete/)

 ## Additional Information

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).